 Homemade Feta Cheese – Last Steps

-8. Tie the corners of the cheesecloth into a knot, and hang the bag over the sink to drain for 4 hours or more.
+1 Tie the corners of the cheesecloth into a knot, and hang the bag over the sink to drain for 4 hours or more.
 You may hang it for more or less time, depending on the temperature in your house, and how sharp you like your feta.
-You can hang it anywhere clean in your house, but the kitchen is a logical choice.
 Remember to put a bowl underneath to catch the whey that strains out.
-Massage and/or knead the feta every now and then, to encourage more whey to drain out.
+Gently massage and/or knead the feta every now and then to encourage more whey to drain out.

-10. Sprinkle the cubes with the salt to taste, and then place in a covered bowl to age for 4-5 days in the refrigerator.
+3. Sprinkle the cubes with the 3 teaspoons of sea salt to taste and then place in a covered bowl to age for 4-5 days in the refrigerator.
+If you’re going to brine the feta, omit this step.

 For a traditionally strong feta flavor, make a brine solution if you are using raw milk:

-- Combine 1/3 cup of salt and the water.
+- Combine 1/3 cup of sea salt and the water.

 - Place the cheese in the brine solution and store in refrigerator for 30 days.

-- Use this method only if your goat’s milk comes from a farm; store-bought goat’s milk tend to disintegrate in brine.
+- Use this method only if your goat’s milk comes from a farm or your backyard; store-bought goat’s milk tend to disintegrate in brine.

 - An ideal container is one that keeps the cheese submerged in brine and has its own lid.
 Glass is better than plastic.